DavidCPorter/janus-framework/janus_example_search.md

 ### OVERVIEW

-Sapa provides an automation tool for deploying and benchmarking SolrCloud and Elastic search engines.
+janus provides an automation tool for deploying and benchmarking SolrCloud and Elastic search engines.
 The overarching purpose of this project is to provide a framework for quickly discovering optimal deployment strategies given organizational constraints.
 Search engine config state space is incredibly large (fig1).
-Consequentially, tuning these apps for performance requires a lot of guesswork since there is no silver bullet when it comes to the best configuration.
-Sapa takes the guesswork out of performance tuning by providing a tight feedback loop on your deployment strategies.
-If you have been diagnosed with "search engine configuration fatigue", or suspect there are performance bottlenecks and want to efficiently explore all your options?...
-SAPA is the tool for you.
+Consequentially, tuning these apps for performance requires a lot of guesswork since there is no silver bullet when it comes to the best configuration. janus takes the guesswork out of performance tuning by providing a tight feedback loop on your deployment strategies.
+If you have been diagnosed with "search engine configuration fatigue", or suspect there are performance bottlenecks and want to efficiently explore all your options?... janus is the tool for you.

  fig 1 | notes
  ---- | ----